-The Universal Declaration of Human Rights (UDHR) is a fundamental international instrument that sets standards for human rights, affirming that all individuals are entitled to basic rights without discrimination.
-This declaration aims to protect individuals from threats, achieve freedom, justice, prosperity, peace, equality and truth a standard of common good for all nations and countries (Jamal & Kusuma, 2023).
+The Universal Declaration of Human Rights (UDHR) is a fundamental international instrument that sets standards for human rights and affirms that all individuals are entitled to basic rights without discrimination.
+This declaration aims to protect individuals from threats and achieve freedom, justice, prosperity, peace, equality, and truth as a standard of common good for all nations and countries (Jamal & Kusuma, 2023).

-In the context of determining the OPM as a perpetrator of gross human rights violations, Indonesia must ensure that the legal process applied is in accordance with the principles stated in the UDHR.
-This includes the right to a fair trial, the right to an impartial trial, and protection against arbitrary detention.
-The Rome Statute of the International Criminal Court (ICC), although not yet ratified by Indonesia, provides important guidance in handling gross human rights violations.
+In the context of determining the OPM as a perpetrator of gross human rights violations, Indonesia must ensure that the legal process applied is in accordance with the principles of the UDHR.
+This includes the right to a fair trial, an impartial trial, and protection against arbitrary detention.
+The Rome Statute of the International Criminal Court (ICC), although not yet ratified by Indonesia, provides important guidance for handling gross human rights violations.
 This means that there has been no harmonization of international legal instruments in its national legal system related to the ICC, although it is recognized in the law that its material content is partly based on the Rome Statute (Winarti, 2021).

-c) The Urgency of Determining OPM as a Perpetrator of Serious Human Rights Violations from the Perspective of the Principle of Equality Before the Law equality before the law is fundamental to modern legal systems, ensuring fair treatment regardless of social, economic, or political background.
+c) The Urgency of Determining OPM as a Perpetrator of Serious Human Rights Violations from the Perspective of the Principle of Equality Before the Law

-The principle of equality before the law is a fundamental principle in modern legal systems that ensures that every individual is treated equally before the law without discrimination.
-The principle of
+The principle of equality before the law is a fundamental principle in modern legal systems that ensures that every individual is treated equally before the law, without discrimination.
+The principle of equality before the law is fundamental to modern legal systems, ensuring fair treatment regardless of one's social, economic, or political background.

-The application of the principle of equality before the law is essential in ensuring substantive and procedural justice.
-Substantive justice emphasizes that the law must be fair in its content, providing equal protection for all individuals.
-Procedural justice, on the other hand, emphasizes that the legal process must be fair and impartial, ensuring that all individuals have equal access to the judicial process.
-In the case of the OPM, the application of this principle means that victims of gross human rights violations must receive the same justice as other victims of violations, and perpetrators must be tried in accordance with applicable laws regardless of their political background.
+The application of the principle of equality before the law is essential for ensuring substantive and procedural justice.
+Substantive justice emphasizes that the law must be fair in its content and provide equal protection for all individuals.
+In contrast, procedural justice emphasizes that the legal process must be fair and impartial, ensuring that all individuals have equal access to the judicial process.
+In the case of the OPM, the application of this principle means that victims of gross human rights violations must receive the same justice as other victims of violations, and perpetrators must be tried in accordance with applicable laws, regardless of their political background.

-The application of the principle of equality before the law also serves as a tool to prevent impunity.
-Impunity is a state in which violators of the law go unpunished, often for political or power reasons.
-In the context of the OPM, it is important to ensure that gross human rights violators cannot escape punishment simply because of their political status as members of a separatist movement.
-By ensuring that all lawbreakers are tried equally, the legal system can function more effectively in upholding justice and preventing future violations.
+The application of the principle of equality before the law also serves as a tool for preventing impunity.
+Impunity is a state in which violators of the law go unpunished, often for political or power-related reasons.
+In the context of the OPM, it is important to ensure that gross human rights violators cannot escape punishment because of their political status as members of a separatist movement.
+By ensuring that all lawbreakers are tried equally, the legal system can function effectively to uphold justice and prevent future violations.

-In addition, the application of this principle is also important to build public trust in the legal system.
-If the public sees that the law is applied consistently and fairly regardless of who violates it, then trust in the legal system will increase.
-This is especially important in the context of conflict such as in Papua, where distrust of the government and the legal system can exacerbate tensions.
-By demonstrating a commitment to the principle of equality before the law, the government can reduce tensions and build better relationships with the Papuan community.
+In addition, the application of this principle is important for building public trust in the legal system.
+If the public sees that the law is applied consistently and fairly, regardless of who violates it, then trust in the legal system will increase.
+This is especially important in the context of conflict, such as in Papua, where distrust of the government and the legal system can exacerbate tensions.
+By demonstrating a commitment to the principle of equality before the law, the government can reduce tensions and build better relationships with the Papuan community in the long run.